alexbers/asmon/README.md

                          api_hash="55555555555555555555555555555555"))
 ```

-In this example there will be no any telegram reconnects if the script was modified and reloaded.
+In this example there will be no any Telegram reconnects if the script has been modified and reloaded.